ezzing/3DLayout-documentation/3-Communication.md

     layout.getAreaInfo(id, callback);

-returns some area info for a given area.id]
+returns area info for a given area.id]

 The data returned is: